-A week of space technology, wetland conservation, and naval diplomacy milestones.
+A landmark week spanning space technology, wetland conservation, naval diplomacy, global happiness rankings, military modernisation, export resilience, tribal governance, healthcare reform, climate science, rare earth strategy, and water governance.
 ISRO’s CE20 cryogenic engine cleared a crucial hot test for LVM3 upgrades.
 Deepor Beel wetland faced fresh threats from road construction.
 NavIC’s IRNSS-1F atomic clock failure tested India’s navigation resilience.
 Sahitya Akademi Awards 2025 celebrated literary excellence across 24 languages.
 World Bank committed $300 million for Uttar Pradesh’s clean air programme.
 Göbekli Tepe — humanity’s oldest known monument — came back into focus.
 The BHAVYA scheme outlined India’s Rs 33,660 crore industrial park ambition.
-And IOS SAGAR’s second edition deepened India’s Indian Ocean maritime diplomacy.
+IOS SAGAR’s second edition deepened India’s Indian Ocean maritime diplomacy.
+The World Happiness Report 2026 placed India at 116th while sounding a social media alarm for youth.
+Exercise Amogh Jwala showcased the Indian Army’s multi-domain warfare capabilities.
+The RELIEF scheme (Rs 497 crore) bolstered exporters facing Red Sea disruptions.
+The National Dental Commission replaced the DCI in a landmark healthcare reform.
+Methane super-emitters were mapped via satellite across 2,500 oil and gas sites.
+India inaugurated its first NdFeB rare earth magnet pilot plant at ARCI Hyderabad.
+India-China border trade via Lipulekh Pass is set to resume after six years.
+India’s bioeconomy crossed $195 billion, and World Water Day 2026 spotlighted the water-gender nexus.

 Science & Technology